DaveInTucson/Solitaire/Readme.md

 * Cheat functions could be better
 * implement Windows-style card moves in Free Cell?
 * comments, code review, cleanup
+* should do lazy initialization of games, especially if more are implemented

 # Resources